MizouziE/docs-seo-key-content/README.md

 # SEO Keyword Content Analysis

-This application analyses data gathered from your site and your competitor's sites and gives you a comparitive report to highlight where you are missing out on providing content that could help you to rank higher in search engine results and therefore convert more customers.
+This application analyzes data gathered from your site and your competitor's sites and gives you a comparative report to highlight where you are missing out on providing content that could help you to rank higher in search engine results.
+This results in your conversion of more customers.
 {: style="text-align: justify"}

 ### Table of Contents